tari-project/rfcs/src/TIP-0002_tari_community_charter.md

 Nominations shall be made publicly, with evidence of the candidate's contributions and a clear account of why they would strengthen the Council.
 The community shall discuss each nomination openly.
 The Council shall confirm or decline based on the consensus it observes.
 Every nomination, confirmation, rejection, and removal decision shall include a public written explanation referencing the rubric and the evidence considered.

-A rejected nominee may request review by an ad hoc Review Panel as described in Article IV.
+A rejected nominee may request review by proposing an ad hoc Review Panel as described in Article IV.
 The Review Panel may issue a public recommendation.
 The Council must either adopt the recommendation or publish its reasons for declining it.

 The Council shall reflect the breadth of the protocol's needs: development, infrastructure, community, and enterprise.
 No single interest shall dominate.